cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 7. return CMOV(sign, 1, sign == 0)         # regard x = 0 as positive
 ~~~

+- inv0(x, q): This function returns the multiplicative inverse of x mod q.
+  If x == 0, the inverse is undefined, and this function instead returns 0.
+  To implement inv0 in constant time, compute alpha = x^(q-2) mod q.
+  Notice on input 0, the output is 0 as required.

 - I2OSP and OS2IP: These functions are used to convert an octet string to
   and from a non-negative integer {{RFC8017}}.